Bliss banner

 Bliss

-Bliss is a truly effective website and app blocker for MacOS.
+Bliss is a truly effective website and app blocker for MacOS and Linux.
 It operates on a timer system and makes disabling the block very tedious and annoying, hopefully incentivizing people to not remove the block.

 Demo Repository